RN to Bachelor of Science Degree in Nursing Admissions

 Credit for life learning papers and continuing education (professional schools and training) may be assessed and $50 per semester hour of credit will be charged when this life experience is submitted for course credit.
 General education courses cost $315 per semester hour or $945 per course.

 Students in the RN to Bachelor of Science degree in Nursing adult degree completion program are eligible to apply for federal financial aid.
 A complete financial aid packet is available from the program representative.
-Applying for financial aid in a timely manner and following up on any request for aid or loan information is very important.
+Applying for financial aid in a timely manner and following up on any request for additional forms or loan information is very important.

 To be eligible to receive federal financial aid, you must file the Free Application for Federal Student Aid (FAFSA).
 The FAFSA is processed by a federal processor and the results sent to the schools that you list in the school section.
 EMU’s school code is 003708.
-Applicants will automatically receive notice that students in Pennsylvania are not eligible for state financial aid since our university is located in Virginia (even though our site is in Lancaster!).
-The results are reported to the student on a Student Aid Report.

 The RN to Bachelor of Science degree in Nursing program will match grants that you receive from a religious organization up to $1,000.
 Some students may receive financial assistance and scholarships for the RN to Bachelor of Science degree in Nursing program from their employers.
 If you are receiving employer assistance you will need to have your employer authorize payment for the program.
 Other students will pay for the program with personal funds.
 These students may pay at the beginning of each semester or take advantage of a monthly payment plan.
 Upon acceptance into the program you will receive financial information.